DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 </div>
 ```

-After you register the extension, the AI Assistant icon appears in the Dashboard Toolbox:
+Once you register the extension, an AI Assistant icon will appear within the Dashboard Toolbox:

 ![DevExpress BI Dashboard - AI Assistant Custom Item Icon](images/dashboard-toolbar-ai-assistant-item.png)

 Click the item to add an AI Assistant item to the dashboard.
-Only one AI Assistant item is available per dashboard.
-You can ask the assistant questions in the Viewer mode.
+Only one AI Assistant item is available per BI Dashboard.
+You can ask the assistant questions in Viewer mode.

 File to Review:
 - [Index.cshtml](./CS/Pages/Index.cshtml)

 ### Access the Assistant

-Each time a dashboard is initialized or its [dashboard state](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardState) changes, the application exports dashboard data to an Excel spreadsheet and creates a new assistant.
-This way, the AI Assistant always processes up-to-date data.
+Each time a Dashboard is initialized or its [dashboard state](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardState) changes, the application exports Dashboard data to an Excel spreadsheet and creates a new Assistant (so that the AI Assistant always processes up-to-date data).

 Files to Review: